BerliozFramework/BerliozDocs/components/http-client.md

 #### Usage

-Default adapter used by library is `CurlAdapter` (if CURL extension is installed), else the `StreamAdapter` is used.
+Default adapter used by library is the `AutoAdapter`, which picks the best available transport automatically: it prefers `CurlAdapter` when the CURL extension is installed, and falls back to the `StreamAdapter` otherwise.

+> 🆕 **Info**: *Since version 3.2*
+>
+> The default adapter is now the `AutoAdapter`.
+In previous versions, the client used `CurlAdapter` directly when the
+> CURL extension was installed, and `StreamAdapter` otherwise.

 You can specify adapters to the client constructor, with argument `adapter`: